Library Services

-The Baltimore County Law Library provides on-site access to a variety of electronic information sources that are critical to researching law.
-These resources include:
+We provide onsite access to a variety of electronic information sources that are critical to researching law, including

 - Maryland Register

-- Volume 1 to present available at the Law Library
+- Volume one to present available at the Center

 - Lexis